schorschii/OCO-Server/docs/Computers.md

 ## Register New Computers
 After you have installed the agent on the client computer, you have to set the server URL and agent key in the agent config file (`oco-agent.ini`).
 If you do not specify a server URL in the agent config file, the agent will query your DNS for the SRV record `_oco._tcp` to get the server address (DNS auto discovery).
 You can also set your server address manually.
 For that, please let `api-url` point to the full URL to `api-agent.php` on your server, e.g. `https://oco.example.com/api-agent.php`.

+Please note: for performance reasons, a MySQL INDEX is created over the `hostnamename` column and therefore, the max length is limited to 200 chars.

 There are 2 methods for registering new computers:

 ### 1. Agent Self-Registration